Tikun Olam (cannabis): History and construction

 At the end of the 1990s, Israel's Ministry of Health wanted to allow the use of cannabis for medical needs.
-Holding companies were granted licenses, and individual licenses were granted to certain users to grow their own plants.
+Holding companies were granted licenses, and individual licenses were granted to certain users to grow their plants.
 For a while, cannabis was distributed for free in police stations, but this changed following police opposition.

 In 2005 the founder of Tikun Olam, Tzahi Cohen, contacted the Ministry of Health and communicated the need to grow 100 cannabis plants for medical purposes (without compensation) on behalf of patients who had received permission to use cannabis and cannabis products for health reasons but had difficulty in obtaining cannabis itself.
 Growing medical cannabis, Cohen focused on raising one strain, licensed and supervised by the Ministry of Health and the Israel Police.
-The final product, cannabis inflorescence, was transferred to Professor Mechoulam at the Hebrew University on a regular basis to check the percentage of active ingredients.
+The final product, cannabis inflorescence, was transferred to Professor Mechoulam at the Hebrew University regularly to check the percentage of active ingredients.
 The investigation showed that the breed of cannabis, named after one of the company's patients who died, Erez, contained 23% of the active ingredients.
 In view of the impressive results of laboratory tests, and with the rise in the number of permits issued by the Ministry of Health, it was decided to extend the company's growing license and relocate to the north of the country to increase plant growth and improve security.

 In 2010 The Ministry of Health regulated the issue of medical marijuana in Israel, and for the first time allowed Tikun Olam to collect 360 NIS per month for the service.
-At first it was stressed that the payment is the accessibility of care and service that comes with it (as in 2013 cost of treatment is 370 NIS per month according to the Ministry of Health).
+At first, it was stressed that the payment is the accessibility of care and service that comes with it (as in 2013 cost of treatment was 370 NIS per month according to the Ministry of Health).
 Consequently, the market was opened and five more companies joined the industry to grow and provide medical marijuana.

 In February 2010, Tikun Olam became a limited company.
 In 2012 the company received a stamp of approval from the Standards Institute of Israel in the areas of growth, production, sale, and distribution of medical marijuana, as well as in patient care.
 In 2013 the company received another stamp of approval in the area of food standards.

 As of 2013, the company provided medical marijuana for some 3,000 patients (out of 11,000 patients with active licenses) at a monthly cost of 370 NIS.
 The company has about 50 employees who received a license to work from the Ministry of Health including agronomists, researchers, chemists, and other professionals related to botany and medicine.

 As of 2022, the company is owned by Barak Rosen, who is also the owner of Israel-Canada Group, largest real estate company in Israel by cap value.